woozoo21/machine_unlearning/README.md

 # Machine Unlearning via Gradient Ascent
+## By Joshua Sojan, Tyler Ham, Sashreek Rewatkar
 This repository contains the code and research paper for studying machine unlearning as an approximation to full retraining.

 ## Overview
+As AI datasets grow and more user data is trained on, there is an ever growing concern for data privacy and training on sensitive data.
 We evaluate whether gradient-ascent unlearning can match the accuracy of retraining while reducing computational cost.
 Experiments are conducted on the AG News dataset using a Transformer based classifier.